wyne1/carbon-market-forecasting/README.md

 <hr>

 ### To Do / Improvements
-- [x] Convert Scaled Auc Price to Actual Price
+- [x] Convert scaled auction prices back to actual prices.
-- [ ] Package functions in streamlit dashboard
+- [ ] Package functions for integration into the Streamlit dashboard.
-- [ ] improve logic for model loading and prediction
+- [ ] Enhance the logic for loading models and making predictions.
-- [ ] Model save and load from directory resolve.
+- [ ] Resolve issues related to saving and loading models from the designated directory.
-- [ ] Autoformer Testing
+- [ ] Conduct testing on the Autoformer model.
-- [ ] NIXTLA Model Testing
+- [ ] Conduct testing on the NIXTLA model.